There Is Still Room For Enerplus Corporation (ERF) to Improve Its Value - Let's Wait for Clarity - The Dwinnex

-The closing price of Enerplus Corporation (NYSE: ERF) was $14.95 for the day, down -1.71% from the previous closing price of $15.21.
-In other words, the price has decreased by -$0.26 from its previous closing price.
-On the day, 1734534 shares were traded.
-ERF stock price reached its highest trading level at $15.16 during the session, while it also had its lowest trading level at $14.87.
+The closing price of Enerplus Corporation (NYSE: ERF) was $14.69 for the day, up 0.34% from the previous closing price of $14.64.
+In other words, the price has increased by $+0.05 from its previous closing price.
+On the day, 1071639 shares were traded.
+ERF stock price reached its highest trading level at $14.81 during the session, while it also had its lowest trading level at $14.53.

 Sponsored